You can check your National Insurance record online to see:

 Signing in to the ‘Check your National Insurance record’ service activates your personal tax account.
 You can use this to check your HMRC records and manage your other details.

-Check your HMRC records on GOV.UK's website
+Check your HMRC records (external link) on GOV.UK's website

 Other Ways to Apply